Wednesday, November 17, 2010 08:08 am

 C-141 In a Movie

 I got a heads up from a C141Heaven visitor about a C-141 appearing in the opening credits of "Euro Trip" ... so I put it in my NetFlix queue and it showed up last week.

+Thanks to Lee Corbin for submitting a link containing some of the early YC-141B stretch model tests and also early in-flight refueling work.
+You can view it at this link.
 The film is produced by AF Systems Command .. in 1978.
 It's on a web site called Internet Archive, which has lots of old movies on just about every topic under the sun.
 The video of the 141 begins at about 3:20 into this film.